 If you answered yes to at least one of the above questions then you need to look very carefully at where you’re at, and whether you need to start exploring all your options.

-Now let’s not confuse this with “I’m having a bad patch because my best friend has just left to travel the world for a year with her new husband and I’m crazily jealous” or “I hate winter and wish I could stay at home and have duvet days every day”.
+Now let’s not confuse this with “I’m having a bad patch because my best friend has just left to shack up with her new husband in a house by the beach and I’m crazily jealous” or “I hate winter and wish I could stay at home and have duvet days every day”.

 There’s a big difference between not feeling like working but being mostly ok when you’re there, and hating your job and spending every second there wishing you weren’t.